 - Right-click to finish your Area Select.

-- Features within the green Area Select box are shown as selected after ending Area Select by right clicking on the mouse button.
-Selected items show as having green "halos" in the View Port, and will also show as selected in orange in the Project View.
+- Features within the green Area Select box are shown as selected after ending Area Select by right-clicking on the mouse button.
+Selected items are shown as having green "halos" in the View Port and are also highlighted orange in the Project View.

 - More complex areas can be selected by left-clicking on the mouse button around your desired area as many times as needed and finishing the selection with right-click.

 The Area Select tools can also be used from oblique views (vertical terrain, steep slopes, through vegetation, around corners, etc.), to capture vertically placed items or even hard-to-see items.

-- The Area Select boundary cannot intersect itself, and will show the boundary as Orange instead of Green if intersecting while not allowing you to end the selection (right-mouse click).
+- The Area Select boundary cannot intersect itself and shows the boundary outline as Orange—instead of Green—if intersecting.
+If the boundary intersects, you cannot end the selection (right-click).

 Most common uses

-- Selecting areas of points from the Point Grid tool output to remove unneeded points.
+- Select areas of points from the Point Grid tool output to remove unwanted points.

-- Selecting features of a common type to have a new Descriptor, Next Number, or Layer applied.
+- Select features of a common type to have a new Descriptor, Next Number, or Layer applied.

 Tips and Tricks

-- The items selected will also show as selected in the Project View table.
-They will be highlighted in orange.
+- All selected items also show up in the Project View table, highlighted in orange.

-- Hold the Ctrl button down if digitizing around points that you don't want to snap to.
+- Hold Ctrl when digitizing around points to cancel geometry snapping.